 An in-demand human trafficking educator and an inspirational speaker, Greg has spoken to a diverse range of audiences, including a variety of conferences, delegations of foreign dignitaries and government officials, universities, hospital physicians and staff, law enforcement, churches and school in-services.

-Senior Director of Communications and Development
+Vice President of Communications and Development

 Sonja White leads RAHAB’s Development and Church Relations Teams in addition to overseeing Communications functions and mechanisms, including public relations, government relations, social media, website, newsletters, print and video materials.
 Sonja’s careers and calling before RAHAB positioned her perfectly to support RAHAB’s launch to the next level.
 Sonja has worked with senators to craft key legislation, set up secure communications for the White House, coordinated national media interviews, and coordinated the book launch for a mega-church pastor and world-wide ministry leader.